Residence Life & Housing

 Located in Regina Hall, Phil's serves hot and cold meals and made-to-order items during the daytime hours.
 Take advantage of our new All You Care to Eat service, where 1 price gets you full access to everything in the service area.
 Choose from fresh made pizzas, grill favorites, build your own subs, homestyle cooking and a rotating ethnic action station.
 You can even enjoy seasonal vegetables at our salad and soup bar.
-Wanting to grab a quick cup of joe?
+Want to grab a quick cup?
 Indulge in Collectivo Coffee, a local roasting company, that makes a great cup of coffee turn into an experience.
 Be sure and use the icons to identify items that are balanced, sustainable, vegetarian and even vegan.
-If you have an allergy concern, visit with Chef Tony to make sure we can find a delicious dish for you to enjoy.
+If you have an allergy concern, Dining Services staff are sure to find a delicious dish for you to enjoy.
 3 star certified Green Restaurant.

 Stop by Wingra Cafe to experience bistro style sandwiches, salads, grill and soup offerings.
 With a focus on providing nutritious menu offerings, our menu has over 100 different ways you can personalize your meal to make it just right, just for you.
 Plus you can enjoy a wide variety of espresso drinks, smoothies and coffee at our revamped coffee bar.
 For a great value, try one of our Meal Deals.
 On the go?
 Be sure and grab a sandwich, wrap or salad to take with you to class.
 If you have a specific dietary concern, be sure and let our team members know - they'll make sure to accommodate you.